Art came first to me. When fashion tires me, with collections and dresses, I turn my attention to art and I calm down. Azzedine Alaïa

 azzedine alaïa, rue de bellechasse, 1966 ph. jean-pierre ronzel

 The first important work of art that he purchased was a small scultpure of a Coptic head, bought from a small shop in 1963.
 He would later learn that this little statuette had once belonged to the Countess Greffulhe, who provided Marcel Proust with the inspiration for the character the Duchess of Guermantes.
 This piece of art would accompany him throughout his life, like a talisman.

-Over the course of his lifetime Azzedine Alaïa also collected paintings, art objects, and the work of his favorite painter, Christoph von Weyhe as well as artists friends such as César or Julian Schnabel.
+Over the course of his lifetime Azzedine Alaïa also collected paintings, art objects, and the works of by artists friends such as César or Julian Schnabel.

 He also had a great love of design and always adorned his living and work spaces with decorative pieces by renowned designers : Le Corbusier, Jean Royère, Marc Newson, Shiro Kuramata, Marius Sabino, Serge Mouille, Jean Prouvé, but also artists friends such as César, Andrée Putman, Kris Ruhs, Pierre Paulin, Angelo Mangiarotti, Ettore Sottsass, Martin Szekely, les Bourellec and many others.

 The first to collect Prouvé, his passion led him to purchase in the early 2000s a gas station designed by Jean Prouvé that he turned into his bedroom.

 This collection is destined to be shown in the permanent exhibition spaces of the Foundation, from 2022 onwards.